Humber Super Snipe: Mk IV

 The all-new Mark IV Super Snipe announced mid-October 1952, Earls Court Motor Show time, used a Hawk Mk IV body shell lengthened by 6 in but with a 4138 cc 113 bhp overhead-valve engine, also used in a Rootes Group Commer truck.
 Chassis and suspension components were uprated to take the greater weight and power of the Super Snipe, those parts ceasing to be interchangeable with those of the Hawk.
 From 1955, overdrive was available as an option, followed by an automatic gearbox in 1956.

 Shortly after the car's announcement, Leslie Johnson, Stirling Moss, and two Rootes Group staff, drove a new silver-grey Super Snipe from Oslo to Lisbon, travelling through fifteen European countries in 3 days, 17 hours and 59 minutes.
 The run demonstrated the car's high-speed reliability in far from ideal conditions.

 In 1953 The Motor tested a Mk IV and found the larger engine had increased performance with the top speed now 91 mph and acceleration from 0-60 mph in 14.7 seconds.
 Fuel consumption had increased to 15.5 mpgimp.
 The test car cost slightly more at £1,481, including taxes.

 The Automatic Mk IV saloon tested by The Motor in 1956 Ref.
 21/56 Continental, recorded a maximum speed of 97.0 mph (mean) and 98.9 mph (best).
 0–60 mph acceleration was 14.8 sec, with a 0–90 in 38.2 sec, The Standing Quarter Mile was 20.4 sec.
 The axle ratio was 3.7:1 and maximum bhp 122 on a 7.13:1 compression ratio, as stated in the data panel of this road test.

 In 1957 The Times commented that the car was handsome if somewhat dated.
 It attracted favourable attention from passers-by and gave its occupants a satisfying sense of solidity and respectability.
 The two separate front seats were described as "enormous" and it was noted their backs could be reclined to the horizontal for a passenger to sleep.
 The steering was described as generally imprecise, uncomfortably low-geared for parking, and in need of power assistance.
 The car represented "remarkably fine" value for money.

+Rootes also produced a pick-up version of the Mk IV for export which utilised the same 4138cc six-cylinder 'Blue Riband' engine.
+It marketed the pick-up as a vehicle whose nature 'would be appreciated on farms, plantations, airports, ranches, oil fields and development schemes, particularly in countries where the going is rough'.